Tulip Period: Decline and end

 Tulip prices began to rise in the last decades of the 17th century and peaked in 1726–1727 before state intervention.
 This reflected the demand for the inflated value of the rare bulbs and escalating demands for flowers in the elite’s palaces and gardens.

 Tulip mania demonstrated the state's power to regulate the economy by increasing the prices for bulbs.
 Courtiers at the time forwarded a petition to denounce the practice of flower sellers, whom they perceived to be taking advantage of the elite by raising the prices of the bulbs.
 This led to the process of issuing inventories of flowers and price lists to the judge of Istanbul for enforcement.

+Criticism of the term

+Some recent historians of the Ottoman Empire, such as Cemal Kafadar and Can Erimtan, have criticized the term "Tulip Period" as a historiographical construct made up in the early 20th century rather than an accurate reflection of historical reality.
+The term was popularized by historian Ahmed Refik Altınay, who sought to reframe an era that 19th-century Ottoman authorities like Ahmed Cevdet and Mustafa Nuri had previously condemned as "Tulip Entertainments," which they associated with moral decay and hedonistic excess.
+This view of the Tulip Period persisted well into the 1920s and 1930s.

+Erimtan argues that many characterizations of the period are anachronistic; for example, the notion of the Tulip Period was characterized by a "serious movement towards a secular society" is considered inaccurate as the concept of secularism developed much later.
+Similarly, the idea of the "Tulip Age" as the inception of Ottoman Westernization has been challenged as a "wishful invention" of early 20th-century intellectuals, with some historical perspectives from the 1930s emphasizing the "Oriental flair" of its festivities over European influence.
+Erimtan argues the above-mentioned Sadâbad Palace was not modeled after French palaces but rather was inspired by the garden palaces of the Safavid capital of Isfahan.
+The Ottomans were at war with the Safavid Empire during this period and Erimtan speculates that the Sadâbad Palace served as a form of cultural competition with the Safavids.